esy/esy/README.md

 ### For OPAM users

-For those who familiar with [OPAM][], esy provides a powerful alternative:
+For those who familiar with [OPAM][], esy provides a powerful alternative (to the `opam` tool, OPAM packages are still accessible with Esy):

 - Manages OCaml compilers and dependencies on a per project basis.

 - Sandboxes project environment by exposing only those packages which are defined as dependencies.

-- Fast parallel builds which are agressively cached.
+- Fast parallel builds which are agressively cached (even across different projects).

 - Keeps the ability to use packages published on OPAM repository.